Who is going to Mars?

 Human migration, behavioral psychology, and quantum systems gives us insight into how future colonization of space will affect humanity.
 Three sets of migration metrics will be examined which provide enough data to allow for an informed speculative analysis of the biocultural and anthropological effects of space colonization.
 First, prehistoric human migration and habitation will inform us regarding the traits and habits considered primary to early colonization, thus providing a baseline from which further speculation can be applied.
 Second, studies of survival within extreme environments will provide data concerning the human ability to adapt under extraordinary stresses, most notably, the settlement, or lack thereof, of the continent of Antarctica, will be used as an example.
 Lastly, and along these same lines, modern refugee internment will inform us regarding endurance strategies for survival under debilitating conditions.
 The compilation of these metrics provides data concerning the coping mechanisms, habits, rituals, and guiding principles of human behavior under unfamiliar and inhospitable conditions, leading to an analysis of the evolutionary advantages of courage, ambition (greed), and invention (tools), and their effects on species preservation (reproduction), adaptation (variance), and advancement (mutation).
 This begs the question, when did humans become self-aware so that preservation, adaptation, and advancement were not just instinctual mechanisms?
 Modern archeology places the earliest known H. sapiens somewhere between 320,000 years ago to 50,000 years ago.
 A lot happened during that time.
 To get a more precise timeframe, we must examine the sociality of the species to determine the emergence of intersubjectivity.
 The development of intersubjectivity conclusively acknowledges a casual state of self-awareness – the true point of the evolution and development of a self-aware consciousness which evolved into the development of primitive habitation, and the complex inter-dynamics of society.
 Dwellings, in general, and the embellishments of caves and the engineering of primitive huts in particular, represent an extension, and perhaps an expression, of the self – a skin within a skin – and, the human need for refuge and security from their relationships to the environment and to others.
 For the hunter-gatherer living the migratory nomadic life upon the plains and savannas, transitory dwellings developed as an adaptive form of temporary protection, a separation from ensuing climatic conditions, hungry wild animals, angry rival clans, and very likely from the shadows of the night.
 The eternal concept of home grew from these first evolutionary encounters with the self and others.
 The first human rituals, the use of ochre, ceremonial burials, and painting, shows us that at this point in evolution man had become aware of himself, and the experience of others and perhaps deities, and demons, within his surroundings.
 As they became more agriculturally reliant, they eventually developed more permanent structures for comfort and status, and for rudimentary forms of sociality.
 Thus, gestures and vocal sounds evolved, and eventually, speech and language, the formation of the FOXP2 gene, emerged as a by-product of a reflexive notion of other and a requirement for communication of impressions and feelings of the self within the greater context of society and culture.
 At the far reaches of this study, we will hesitantly and trepidatiously, examine, with fear of postulating a demeaning fictional futurism, the possibility of a next-stage evolutionary human – that of the machine-modified human being.
 With the development of quantum artificial intelligence, genome editing, and advanced prosthetics, humanity’s next evolutionary adaptation will be to the frontier of outer worlds, which will produce evolutionary beings of a synthetic, interconnected nature.
 Intelligent environments, future habitations, literally, will become extensions of the electronic hybrid self.
 Intelligent prosthetics with integrated biological hardware, now in experiemntal stages, will connect directly to the environment - the phone, the internet, the car, the house, etc..
 The quest for humanity will survive cybernetically within the circuits and hardware of a bioengineered living being.
 Consciousness will endure within the neural networks of artificially created organisms, and the quantum self will evolve into a multi-dimensional expression of a cosmic god – the universe itself.

-It is widely believed that primate evolution occurred throughout Africa, Asia, and Europe from a period between 1 million and 200,000 years ago.
+Though new discoveries change our perceptions regularly, it is believed that primate evolution occurred throughout Africa, Asia, and Europe from a period between 1 million and 200,000 years ago.
 These are modern human’s distant ancestors, which included H. erectus, H. neanderthalensis, and H. heidelbergensis.
-The current scientific consensus states that anatomically modern humans, H. sapiens, migrated from Africa several times between 100,000 and 50,000 years ago, to settle in these distant lands.
+A common scientific consensus states that anatomically modern humans, H. sapiens, migrated from Africa several times between 100,000 and 50,000 years ago, to settle in these distant lands.
 Recent paleogenetic sampling indicates interbreeding among prehistoric humanoid species likely occurred leading to early humanoid development throughout Eurasia.
 Modern humans eventually migrating from Africa to Asia and Europe subsequently encountered these earlier predecessors before migrating to locations previously uninhabited; i.e. the Americas.
 The colonization by anatomically modern humans of newly discovered territories beyond the geographic boundaries of earlier predecessor settlements gives us insight into the bio-psycho-cultural issues involved with future off-planet developments.
 The exact measurement of human influence on the habitable areas of Earth varies, but suffice it to say, very few areas remain that would be hospitable for human settlement.
 Therefore, it is impractical to examine the effects of migration on modern societies for comparison to future habitation off-planet.
 It is required to go back to a period when human ancestors first colonized Earth.
 A baseline for the biological, cultural, and psychological effects of migration into uninhabited space then can be established.
 For the purposes of our study, we shall examine the first migration of humans into Australia, where DNA markers are sufficient to allow us to conclude that they are of the original out-of-Africa anatomically human beings encountering a new and undeveloped hostile environment in which bravery, adaptation, and a fight for survival ushered in the modern age.
 This original migration will inform us of our next migration endeavor, that of colonization of outer space.

 However, with that said, colonization of extreme environments is conducive to our theory.
 Furthermore, migration to, and subsequent settlement of, distant lands causes stress – the stress of uncertainty, of crossing the liminal void into the unconscious, into quantum potential.
 Environmental and psychological stressors have been shown to boost evolution.